visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

   SetMaterialAttributes(atts) -> integer
-  SetDefaultMaterialAttributes(atts) -> integer

-atts : type
+atts : MaterialAttributes object
     A MaterialAttributes object containing the new settings.

-return value : integer
+return type : CLI_return_t
     Both functions return 1 on success and 0 on failure.